plone/documentation/docs/classic-ui/csrf.md

     ...
 ```

-## How to add a CSRF-Token to a Link or Form
+## How to add a CSRF-token to a link or form

 To pass a token you need either to: